partridge-tech/chris-blog/about.md

 ## What is "tweedge"?

 The moniker I use came from a close friend.
-Chris "Partridge" became "Partweedge" - the "ee" sound mostly from screaming at each other - and then eventually just "'tweedge."
+Chris "Partridge" became "Partweedge" - the "ee" sound mostly from howling it in laughter - and then eventually just "'tweedge."
 It stuck for years, and I'm happy to have it be my handle these days.